JMcrafter26/JMovies/README.md

 [![wakatime](https://wakatime.com/badge/user/bc316344-3491-45bf-9757-ebf0dd1cdca6/project/21616891-78a1-4c3f-8e69-604289c1eeb5.svg)](https://wakatime.com/badge/user/bc316344-3491-45bf-9757-ebf0dd1cdca6/project/21616891-78a1-4c3f-8e69-604289c1eeb5)

 > :warning: **This project is still in development.
 Things may change.
 Also, some features are not implemented yet and cleanup is needed.**
+> **This project is for educational purposes only and not affiliated with IMDb or Letterboxd or anything else.**

 ## Features